MGunlogson/DataTables-NetSS/README.md

 Intro
 -----------------

-This is a set of simple helpers for communicating with Query Datatables.
+This is a set of helpers for communicating with JQuery Datatables.
 They can be used to access native DataTables server-side Ajax objects, which are normally difficult to use with ASP.NET MVC.
-This library doesn't have any "magic" inside like other DataTables binders, allowing you to use provided library examples and your own HTML formatting.
+This library doesn't have any "magic" inside like other DataTables binders, it's simple by design.

 Usage
 -------------------